aepryus/Cocytus/Predictable.md

 One of the goals of coding should be to write the code in a way that maximizes ones chance of keeping it in their head.
 As code becomes more algorithmic, more predictable, it becomes increasingly easy to keep it in one’s head.

 One area where this can be important is naming.
-For example, perhaps one has a view with a image on it; here are some potential names:
+For example, perhaps one has a view with an image on it; here are some potential names:

 ```Swift